Faculty & Staff

 Lily Compton, PhD

-Lecturer of Applied Linguistics Online Program, College of Liberal Arts
+Lecturer in Applied Linguistics, College of Liberal Arts

 Areas of Expertise

 Computer-assisted Language Learning (CALL), online language teaching and learning, ESL methods and methodology, curriculum and instructional technology

 PhD in Curriculum and Instruction, Iowa State University

 - Compton, L., & Davis, N. (2010).
 The impact of and key elements for a successful virtual early field experience.
 Contemporary Issues in Technology and Teacher Education, 10(3).

 - Compton, L., Davis, N. and Correia, A. (2010).
 Pre-service teachers’ preconceptions, misconceptions, and concerns of virtual schooling.
 Distance Education, 31(1):37-54.